bbarnes4318/pvn-voice/src/website-content/blog-remote-work-voip.md

 2. **Define Your Requirements**: Create a prioritized list of must-have features based on your team's needs.

-3. **Evaluate Providers**: Research VoIP providers like PVN Dialer that specialize in supporting remote teams.
+3. **Evaluate Providers**: Research VoIP providers like PVN Voice that specialize in supporting remote teams.

 4. **Plan Your Implementation**: Develop a rollout strategy that minimizes disruption to ongoing work.